Pavocracy/leetscraper/README.md

 # [leetscraper](https://pypi.org/project/leetscraper/ "leetscraper on pypi") &middot; [![Downloads](https://pepy.tech/badge/leetscraper)](https://pepy.tech/project/leetscraper "Total downloads from pypi") &middot; [![Average time to resolve an issue](http://isitmaintained.com/badge/resolution/pavocracy/leetscraper.svg)](http://isitmaintained.com/project/pavocracy/leetscraper "Average time to resolve an issue") &middot; [![Percentage of issues still open](http://isitmaintained.com/badge/open/pavocracy/leetscraper.svg)](http://isitmaintained.com/project/pavocracy/leetscraper "Percentage of issues still open")
-leetscraper is a coding challenge webscraper for leetcode, and other websites!
+leetscraper is a web scraper for leetcode and other coding challenge websites!
 It was created as a way to gather coding problems to solve without having to sign up to a website or submit code to a problem checker.

 ***